MolCrafts/molpy/docs/tutorial/forcefield.md

-# ForceField
+# Forcefield

-The `ForceField` class is used to create and manipulate force fields.
+The `Forcefield` class is used to create and manipulate force fields.